 This cleaning method has been used for several years now by our Dutch team-member and is guaranteed to keep your Eglu in top condition, without damaging any parts!

-This entry was posted in Guides on May 17th, 2019 by chloewelch
+This entry was posted in Chickens on May 17th, 2019 by chloewelch

 One of the best things about being a dog owner is coming back home to be greeted by a happy (and pretty crazy) dog.
 It doesn’t matter if you’ve gone to the shops for 10 minutes or have been at work all day, your pup will act like you’ve been gone for days – jumping, dancing, licking and tail wagging.
 This is quite clearly a sign that your dog loves you and is happy that you have returned to them.